Uplift » Common Car Accident Injuries

 Head Injuries

 Head injuries range from relatively minor to very severe.
-The sudden stop or movement of a vehicle can cause heads to go through unnatural and sudden movement.
-Like whiplash, this can cause strain in the neck, back and head.
+The sudden stop or movement of a vehicle can cause the head to move suddenly and unnaturally.
+Like whiplash, this can cause strain in the neck, back, and head.
 Sudden movement can cause the head to hit a side window or steering wheel, resulting in scrapes and bruising.
 In severe cases, that impact can cause deep lacerations.
-In the case of a closed head injury, fluid and tissue inside the skull are damaged.
+With a closed head injury, fluid and tissue inside the skull are damaged.
 This can lead to brain damage.
 In more minor cases, closed head injuries result in a concussion.

 Chest Injuries

 Chest injuries are another common car accident injury.
 They typically involve contusions or bruises.
 More severe cases involve broken ribs or other internal injuries.
-Drivers are often prone to chest injuries because they are right behind the steering wheel.
-There is very little room for movement because of their position.
+Drivers are especially prone to chest injuries because they sit directly behind the steering wheel, leaving very little room for movement.

 Arm and Leg Injuries